jryans/jryans.github.com/source/_posts/2014-08-18-webide-enabled.markdown

 title: "WebIDE enabled in Nightly"
 date: 2014-08-18 10:44
 comments: true
-categories: [Open Source, Mozilla, Developer Tools]
+categories: [Open Source, Mozilla, Developer Tools, Firefox OS]
 ---

 I am excited to announce that [WebIDE][1] is now enabled by default in Nightly